tokay-lang/tokay-docs/src/concepts/values.md

 # ... returns dict `(variable => "n", value => 42)`
 ```

-> In terms of a compiler engineer, parsing functions (in Tokay called "parselets") are considered as non-terminal symbols of a context-free grammar.
+> In terms of parsing, parselets are considered as non-terminal symbols of a context-free grammar.